jalexy12/twitter-bootstrap-rails/README.md

     rails generate bootstrap:install static

+If your Rails server is running, restart it.

 ## Generating layouts and views

 You can run following generators to get started with Bootstrap quickly.